So much goes into an effective landing page. It takes practice, testing, analytics, design skills, keyword research, and so much more.

-Pricing starts at $49/month and a free trial is available.
+Pricing for the three available plans is personalized and a free trial is available.

 Imagine you want visitors to determine the point of a certain page.
 What if they could only look at it for five seconds and then give you their opinion?
-Five second test makes this possible and it’s incredibly quick and easy to set up.
+Five second tests make this possible and it’s incredibly quick and easy to set up.

 Case in point — you can try a sample test to see what a typical user would see.
-In my case, I was asked my first impressions of an app named “WedSpot” and what I’d expect to find by using such an app.
+In our case, we were asked our first impressions of an app named “WedSpot” and what we’d expect to find by using such an app.

 It’s simple questions like these that can actually give you some invaluable insights – and that for just five seconds of your users time.

-It’s free to conduct and participate in user tests through Five Second test.
+It’s free to conduct and participate in user tests through UsabilityHub.

 Other Helpful Tools

 Beyond usability testing and user experience videos, there are a few other tools that your landing pages can benefit from:

 Juicy Studio has released a readability test that uses three of the most common reading level algorithms to determine how easy or difficult it is to read the content on your site.